 Of course, we covered above the potential cost savings due to the simple architecture that is involved.
 Another bonus in terms of cost savings is that of insulation.
 The surrounding earth and earth roof will act to prevent heat loss, providing a natural form of insulation to your home.
 Of course, depending on your climate, you might still require regular insulation, but the earth might do a lot of the job for you.

 And of course, these homes are quite sustainable.
 They are able to be built while minimally impacting the surrounding nature and wildlife, as they are essentially built to fit right into the landscape.
-Your house plan can allow for a living roof, and you can harvest plants right on top of your house.And because this style of living tends to attract the environmentally conscious, often you will find earth homes with natural alternatives such as solar panels, learn more at Energy Center of the World.
+Your house plan can allow for a living roof, and you can harvest plants right on top of your house.And because this style of living tends to attract the environmentally conscious, often you will find earth homes with natural alternatives such as solar panels.

 The next feature is a pro or a con depending on how you look at – these houses are so unique!
 There is no question that this style of living will draw eyes.
 No matter the style of earth sheltered home you choose, it is surely to be one of the most unique living arrangements amongst any of your friends.
 Whether this uniqueness appeals to you is really your decision!
 If you think the earth house is a cool idea, then that’s all that really matters.